dhallatmaine/Goban/README.md

 # Goban game

 Made with Dropwizard and react.

-Please consult the readme's inside of the server and client for information on how to start the applications.
+Build with docker-compose:
+`docker-compose build`

+Then run with docker-compose:
+`docker-compose up`